-- 12. Remove the introduced error. - 13.
+- 12. Remove the introduced error, compile and redeploy. - 13.
 Add a parameter to the method hello() in the bean class (for instance public String hello(String name)) - 14.
 Answer the same question as before, find out the right answer, explain it.